chris-short/chrisshort.net/content/abstracts/burnout++.md

 * Definitions (sourced)
 * Who it impacts?
 Yes.
 Even kids deal with this.
-* The year of yes can turn into the year of "please stop"
+* The year of yes can turn into years of "please stop"

 ### Burnout+

 * Veteran
 * Injured
+* Have Kids
+* Have a side hustle
 * Dealing with it all

 ### Introduce a Little Chaos

 * A miscarriage
 * A job lost
-* 9/11
+* A global pandemic

 ### Welcome to burnout++ — Managing the Chaos